 Noise Exposure Yes No N/A Comments Areas in the workplace where noise levels exceed 85 decibels have been identified and evaluated.
 Noise levels have been measured with a sound level meter or an octave band analyzer and records are being kept.
 When determined by an evaluation of worker noise exposure, a hearing conservation program has been implemented.
 An ongoing preventive health program is in place to educate workers about safe levels of noise, exposures, effects of noise on their health, and the use of personal protection.
 When workers are subjected to sound exceeding the levels in 29 CFR 1910.95, Table G-16, engineering controls, administrative control, and/or personnel protective equipment are used to reduce the level of sound exposure to be within the levels of the table.
 Approved hearing protective equipment (noise attenuating devices) is available to every worker working in noisy areas.
 Workers are properly fitted and instructed in the use of hearing protectors.
 Workers in high noise areas are given periodic audiometric testing to ensure that the hearing protection system is effective.
-A copy of the Occupational Noise Exposure standard is available and posted in the workplace.
 Warning signs are posted where hearing protection is needed.